 These accidents can still cause you to lose time at work, too.
 The accident may prevent you from getting into work, especially if you need to be evaluated for injuries.
 You may need to spend time meeting with insurance adjusters or attorneys, which can also rob you of productivity or take you away from your job.

 Just because you’re fortunate enough not to be injured, it doesn’t mean you won’t end up with bills from the car accident.
-If you’ve been in a crash, it’s important to get legal advice about your situation and to seek fair compensation for all your losses — including wage loss and car repairs.
+If you’ve been in a crash, it’s important to get legal advice about your injury and the whole situation, and to seek fair compensation for all your losses — including wage loss and car repairs.
 Speaking to an attorney can show you how much your case could be worth.

 The federal government pays for 4% of all car accident costs, while municipalities and states pay about 3%.
 Private insurance companies pick up the majority of the tab — about 54%.
 People injured in crashes pay for 23% of the costs, while others (including health care facilities, uninvolved drivers, charities) pick up 16% of the costs.
 About 1% of the cost is handled by organizations and parties funded by government money.